Do you need a heater for your bettas? Yes, you do. Getting an aquarium heater for your betta fish sounds like a pretty straightforward issue to solve.

 Betta fish usually hide behind heaters for a few different reasons.
 If the tank’s temperature is below 75 degrees, the water current is too strong, the water conditions are low, or there is a lack of hiding spots, bettas may hide near or behind the aquarium heater.

 Overall, you need to take into consideration a few different factors before choosing an aquarium heater.

 - The size of your tank

-- The fish you choose to keep
+- The fish you keep

-- Regular outside temperature fluctuations
+- Outside temperature fluctuations

 - Temperature sensitivity

 In most cases, choosing a typical preset heater for a 10-gallon tank will suit your betta just fine.
 Taking a look at under-the-gravel heating options would be wise for tanks in the 2.5-gallon range.
 Don’t forget to adhere to the rule about choosing the correct wattage.

 Whatever heater you choose, you’ll need to maintain water temperatures in the 75°F-80°F range.
 Lastly, consider picking up a Hang-On-The-Back heater.
 It may come in handy as a backup in case something goes wrong unexpectedly.